How to Give

 - Together, we establish an agreement that outlines your wishes.
 For instance, do you want to support a specific organization or issue area (e.g., education, arts and culture, equity, health, the environment)?
 Or do you want to decide along the way which organizations you wish to support?

 - You can make a gift in cash, appreciated stocks, real estate or other assets right away or through an estate plan.
+If you would like a copy of our gift acceptance policy, please contact our Giving Strategies team at (716) 852-2857.

 - Once assets are received, the fund is set up and named according to your wishes.